FranciscaFigueiredo/Projeto-GratiBox-Back/README.md

 ## How to install and run on terminal

-#### It is necessary to install npm: https://nodejs.org/en/download/
+#### It is necessary to install node: https://nodejs.org/en/download/

 <br/>